 These reflections of the mirror-image variety prompted me to consider those of a different nature, which I mused about on this site a few years ago.
 In an earlier post, I had described my delight in playing with words.
 Similarly, photographs may occasionally capture my imagination to the extent that I can’t help but “play” with them, too.

-When, for example, I viewed the first of the smaller pictures above, I immediately thought of a perfectly symmetrical, cultivated Christmas tree lying curbside after the holidays.
-I decided to rotate the image until the “tree” became vertical, just for the fun of it.
-Now our friends appear to be paddling up its trunk, or perhaps they’re hanging there, blue and red baubles attached by the same white, satin ribbon.
-In the last of the images, fallen branches reflected by the surface of the water remind me of a dream catcher; and in the photo above it, I immediately saw a giant squid.
-Could those be tentacles flowing out behind the creature as it swims past?
+When, for example, I viewed the first of the above smaller pictures on my computer screen, I immediately thought of a perfectly symmetrical, cultivated Christmas tree lying curbside after the holidays.
+I decided to rotate the image, making the “tree” appear vertical, just for the fun of it.
+Could our friends have been paddling up its trunk, or had they been hanging there, like blue and red baubles attached by the same white, satin ribbon?
+In the last of the images, fallen branches reflected by the surface of the water reminded me of a dream catcher; and in the photo above it, I immediately saw a giant squid.
+Could those be tentacles flowing out behind the creature swimming past?

 These thoughts carry me back to the process of self-editing.
 Instead of dreading the work involved, perhaps I should give myself permission to be playful; perhaps I should revise chapters of a manuscript in order of last to first; perhaps I should change the size and type of the font I’ve been using or the “working title” or the names of the characters; perhaps then, I would see my writing with fresh eyes, making me aware of whole new creative possibilities.